IamKator/Keystroke-Biometrics-Analysis/README.md

 ### Skills Learned
--Mastered data cleaning and preprocessing techniques to prepare raw datasets for analysis and modeling.
+- Mastered data cleaning and preprocessing techniques to prepare raw datasets for analysis and modeling.
--Learned advanced feature engineering to extract meaningful variables and create new features for enhanced model performance.
+- Learned advanced feature engineering to extract meaningful variables and create new features for enhanced model performance.
--Developed expertise in data transformation, including normalization and scaling, to ensure consistency and compatibility with machine learning models.
+- Developed expertise in data transformation, including normalization and scaling, to ensure consistency and compatibility with machine learning models.
--Gained proficiency in statistical analysis to uncover patterns, evaluate feature significance, and support data-driven decisions.
+- Gained proficiency in statistical analysis to uncover patterns, evaluate feature significance, and support data-driven decisions.
--Gained proficiency in deriving insights from data and effectively reporting findings to support informed decisions.
+- Gained proficiency in deriving insights from data and effectively reporting findings to support informed decisions.

 ### Tools Used
--Python: For data analysis, preprocessing, and machine learning implementation.
+- Python: For data analysis, preprocessing, and machine learning implementation.
--Microsoft Excel: containing User data
+- Microsoft Excel: containing User data
--Scikit-learn: Used for building and evaluating machine learning models.
+- Scikit-learn: Used for building and evaluating machine learning models.
--Matplotlib and Seaborn: For creating detailed data visualizations and interpreting results.
+- Matplotlib and Seaborn: For creating detailed data visualizations and interpreting results.
--Google Collaboratory: A cloud-based environment for executing Python code and managing the project workflow.
+- Google Collaboratory: A cloud-based environment for executing Python code and managing the project workflow.